Mattiny/yamms/README.md

 	- **Max unproportional scale**: The maximum scale factor for each axis.
  	- **Min unproportional scale**: The minimum scale factor for each axis.

+#### PMPolygon
+PMPolygon - PlacementMode Polygin - distributes the MultiMeshInstances all along the MultiScatter's polygon.

+- **Random steps**: Enable or disable random steps when positioning the MultiMesh  instances at the polygon.
+	- **enabled**: The distance between the MultiMesh instances at the polygon are random.
+ 	- **disabled**: All MultiMesh instances have the same distance to the next instance.
+The length of the steps between the instances depends on the amount of items to be placed onto the polygon.
+- **Thickness**: Sets up a maximum random offset of the MultiMesh instance sideways.
+- **Exclude**: List of MultiScatterExcludes which apply to the parent MultiScatterItem.
+If left empty, automatically all MultiScatterExclude attached to the MultiScatter apply.
+- **Random scale type**: Selects the type random scale for the spawned objects
+	- **None**: Random scale is deactivated
+ 	- **Proportional**: Uses proportional random scale.
+  	- **Unproportional**: Uses unproportional scale.
+- **Proportional random scale**: The object to be spawned is scaled proportionally with the same value on each axis so that the object's proportion remain intact.
+	- **Max Random scale**: The maximum scale factor.
+ 	- **Min Random scale**: The minimum scale factor.
+  	- **Scale curve**: Set up a curve to adjust the scale factor distribution.
+- **Unproportional random scale**: The object to be spawned is scaled proportionally with different scale factors for each axis.
+This doesn't keep the object's proportion.
+	- **Max unproportional scale**: The maximum scale factor for each axis.
+ 	- **Min unproportional scale**: The minimum scale factor for each axis.
+  -
 ### MultiScatterExclude
 The MultiScatterExclude defines a sub area which is left empty without any mesh generated in it.
 It is expected to be a child node of MultiScatter.
 There can be more than one MultiScatterExclude in one MultiScatter.